College athletics in the United States: Professional pay

-Recently, a debate has arisen over whether college athletes should be paid.
+Since the turn of the 21st century, a debate has arisen over whether college athletes should be paid.
 Although the earliest of star athletes were known to have received a variety of types of compensation (including endorsement fees), benefits to college athletes outside of academic scholarships have largely been prohibited under NCAA governance.

 In the 21st century, the high, rising income paid to some colleges by the media for transmitting games to their television audiences, has led some people to complain that the athletes should share in the colleges income.

 There are arguments in favor of paying athletes.
 A few schools benefit from owning their own networks.
 The University of Texas owns The Longhorn Network and Brigham Young University owns BYUtv.

 Paying college athletes would present several legal issues for the NCAA and its member institutions.
 If paid, the athletes would lose their amateur status and become university employees.
 As employees, these athletes would be entitled the National Labor Relations Act to form or join labor organizations and collectively bargain.
 Advocacy groups for college players could certify as a union given the revenue involved in college athletics."
 Collegiate sports is not a career or profession, paying college athletes would present issues under Title IX, which requires that institutions accepting federal funds offer equal opportunities to men and women."

 About one in ten college teams help to generate a large net amount of revenue for their school, but the athletes are not personally rewarded for their contribution.
 This money is spread through administrators, athletic directors, coaches, media outlets, and other parties.
 None is given directly to the players.
 Collegiate athletics entails time-consuming, intense commitment to practice and play.
 Only some athletic scholarships are "full rides", and many student-athletes are not able to afford dining, entertainment, and even some educational expenses.
 Outside of summertime, when work is permitted, student-athletes have no extra time for work in addition to practice, training, and classes.
 Paying student-athletes would give the athletes an incentive to stay in school and complete their degree programs, rather than leave early for the professional leagues.
 They would be much less tempted to earn money by taking illegal payments and shaving points.
 By not paying their athletes, colleges avoid paying workmen's-compensation benefits to the "hundreds" of college athletes incapacitated by injuries each year.
 Furthermore, if an athlete receives a serious injury while on the field, the scholarship does not pay for the bill of the surgery.